pepfar-datim/MSP/README.md

 docker-compose up
 ```

+# Development

+- To avoid build failures - any changes to `package.json` should be followed by `yarn install` and the new `yarn.lock` file should be committed as well.

 ## License
 This project is licensed under the Apache License, Version 2.0 (the "License").
 You may not use this file except in compliance with the License.You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0.